Enter your email address to receive the latest ITVET news, market insights, and useful IT tips.

 Consistency with a Building Management System

 All of the features outlined above combine to become one BMS (Building Management System) .
 A modern BMS is an intelligent software platform that monitors the technical systems within a building.
 This controls temperature centrally.
 We set parameters to enable the smart management of our heaviest power usage systems.
 For example, one parameter could be for all lights to switch off when a door is locked each evening.
 It constantly monitors office activity around the clock to create the most energy efficient work environment.
 This provides huge savings and minimises energy waste.

 Our BMS was designed and custom-made by our ITVET software development team.
 The custom features ensure it works efficiently for our office and it maximises cost and energy savings.
 There is a clear dashboard that shows us our energy usage at any time.

 With our existing experience in the property management sector, our data experts can aggregate data from most systems into one central, usable console and data feed.
-Making your building’s data accessible is essential if you want to maximise the efficient use of power and utilities in your building
+Making your building’s data accessibly is essential if you want to maximise the efficient use of power and utilities in your building

 The wider impact of data metrics

 With access to these data metrics, we can make more informed decisions.
 Are employees charging their devices longer than needed?
 Is the kettle overfilled to make one hot drink?
 IoT data can show all of this.
 The data helps us zero in on repeated unsustainable behaviours.
 We can communicate this with our team using metrics to understand how our actions affect energy usage.
 This in turn will help us apply sustainable practices at home.